-You can apply for an EIN online and have one issued immediately via the IRS website.
+You can apply for an EIN online and have one issued via the IRS website.
 However, if you’re not fond of dealing with that particular government agency, we can get it for you.
 Our Federal Tax Identification Number service is quick and eliminates the hassle.

 How much does it cost to start an LLC in Illinois?

-Keep in mind that these fees don’t take into account the recurring cost of filing your annual report, which costs $75, or your time spent filing the registration paperwork or creating an Operating Agreement.
+Keep in mind that these fees don’t take into account the recurring cost of filing your annual report or your time spent filing the registration paperwork or creating an operating agreement.
 The good news is that you don’t have to do this alone.
-ZenBusiness can walk you through these steps at an affordable price.
+We can help you through these steps at an affordable price.

 What are the benefits of an LLC Illinois?

 Many new business owners opt to form LLCs because this type of company allows you to separate your personal assets and liabilities from your company’s.
-LLCs offer many protections to anyone starting a business, with fairly minimal requirements, making it easy for even first-time business owners to navigate through the process.
+LLCs offer many protections to anyone starting a business, with fairly minimal requirements.

-Let’s take a look at some of the main benefits you’ll enjoy by establishing your company as an LLC in Illinois:
+Let’s take a look at some of the main benefits you’ll enjoy by establishing your company as an LLC in the Prairie State: